pujagolani/Coffee_Culture/README.txt

 commit to github.
-part-7 done run sucessfully run with drop down list of roasting. commit to github started Part-8 2:17am add rating property in CoffeeBean.cs file save it. update the coffeebeancontrollers in bind value, add rating in create and edit.
+part-7 done run sucessfully run with drop down list of roasting. commit to github

+started Part-8 2:17am
+add rating property in CoffeeBean.cs file save it. update the coffeebeancontrollers in bind value, add rating in create and edit.
 Add Rating in seed data, Index.cshtml and movie.cs.

+2022-10-14 11:58
+getting error after adding rating property, very first time i did migration at that time i addedd coffee name in migration which was wrong that is why ihve got error. i deleted migration folder and also deleted dbo from sqlserver object, add migration again and update the database, error solved tested , run sucessfully. commit to git hub.

+12:05 Part-9 started validation
+add validation on Types_Of-Coffee,
+Manufacture_date, production_country, Roasting, price
+Packaging and Rating.
+tested it, sucessfully run.
+commit to github